tomassedovic/quicksilver-roguelike/README.md

 Two Goblin NPCs and some food.

-Let's hook them both tiles and entities to our `Game` struct:
+Let's add the tiles and entities to our `Game` struct:

 ```rust
 struct Game {